-(2) In accordance with Rule 457(c) under the Securities Act, the aggregate offering price of the Common Stock is estimated solely for the calculation of the registration fee due for this filing.
-This estimate was based on the average of the high and low sales prices of the Registrant's Common Stock reported by the Nasdaq Capital Market on December 27, 2019, which was \$12.32, which date is within five (5) business days of the filing of this registration statement.
+(2) In accordance with Rule 457(c) under the Securities Act, the aggregate offering price of the Common Stock is estimated solely for the calculation of the registration fee due.
+This estimate was based on the average of the high and low sales prices of the Registrant's Common Stock reported by the Nasdaq Capital Market on December 27, 2019, which was \$12.32.